How Much Does a Skip Cost to Hire?

 Skip Hire Process

-The reason to hire a skip is for the safe and legal disposal of your waste at a licensed facility.
-The company you’re hiring a skip from should have suitable accreditation as you are ultimately responsible for your waste.
+Skip hire services are used for the safe and legal disposal of your waste at a licensed facility.
+The company you’re hiring a skip from should have suitable accreditation, as you are ultimately responsible for your waste.
 Once you’ve filled up your skip, they will collect it from you.

 Skip hire companies need to sort the waste they collect back at their depot before they can dispose of it.
 Some materials can be recycled, while the rest might be burned to make energy or disposed of in landfill.
 Incineration plants will charge to have your waste.
 Landfill sites will also charge, but this will be a higher cost due to landfill tax.